-Item Description startDialog endDialog Initialization and termination functions for your plug-in; see "Initialization and termination functions for services " on page 40. exportPresetFields A set of properties that you define for your plug-in that y to be persistent between sessions.
-See "Remembering u choices" on page 59 .
-These are added to the built-in sett defined by Lightroom; see "Lightroom built-in property page 61 . processRenderedPhotos A callback function that manages the rendering and subsequent handling of exported photos; see "Customizing the Export and Publishing Manager dialogs" on page 55.
+Item Description startDialog endDialog Initialization and termination functions for your plug-in; see "Initialization and termination functions for services" on page 39 exportPresetFields A set of properties that you define for your plug-in that you want to be persistent between sessions.
+See "Remembering user choices" on page 58 .
+These are added to the built-in settings defined by Lightroom Classic; see "Lightroom Classic built-in property keys" on page 60 . processRenderedPhotos A callback function that manages the rendering and subsequent handling of exported photos; see "Customizing the Export and Publishing Manager dialogs" on page 54.

-ltem Description canExportToTemporaryLocation A Boolean value that indicates whether the service provider can place files in a temporary export destination in the local file system.
+Item Description canExportToTemporaryLocation A Boolean value that indicates whether the service provider can place files in a temporary export destination in the local file system.
 When true, an additional item, "Temporary folder (will be discarded upon completion)" is added to the Export To pop-up menu at the top of the Export dialog.
 Default is false.
-(This is tied to LR_export_destinationType; see "Lightroom built-in property keys" on page 61.)
+(This is tied to LR_export_destinationType; see "Lightroom Classic built-in property keys" on page 60.)
 If the user selects this option, the file naming options in the dialog disappear and the files are written to a hidden temporary folder on the local hard drive.
 When the Export Service Provider has completed its work, this folder and its contents are deleted.
 If your plug-in hides the Export Location section of the dialog, you do not need to use this option.
 The temporary folder behavior happens automatically in that case.
 Optional in Lightroom SDK 2.0 and later.
 Ignored in earlier versions. showSections hideSections A callback function that returns a table of built-in sections to include or exclude from those displayed in the Export dialog.
-See "Restricting existing service functionality" on page 58 for details. allowFileFormats disallowFileFormats A table of file formats to include or exclude from those offered in the Export dialog.
-See "Restricting existing service functionality" on page 58 for details. allowColorSpaces disallowColorSpaces A table of color spaces to include or exclude from those offered in the Export dialog.
-See "Restricting existing service functionality" on page 58 for details. sectionsForTopOfDialog sectionsForBottomOfDialog Definitions for one or more new sections to display in the Export dialog; see "Adding custom sections to the Export or Publishing Manager dialog" on page 56 for details. hidePrintResolution When true, the options for sizing in the Image Sizing section are shown only in pixel units; all mention of print units such as inches, centimeters, and pixels-per-inch are hidden. additional publish service options If this is a publish service, there are a number of other options that you can specify; see "Publish service options" on page 42 .
+See "Restricting existing service functionality" on page 57 for details. allowFileFormats disallowFileFormats A table of file formats to include or exclude from those offered in the Export dialog.
+See "Restricting existing service functionality" on page 57 for details. allowColorSpaces disallowColorSpaces A table of color spaces to include or exclude from those offered in the Export dialog.
+See "Restricting existing service functionality" on page 57 for details. sectionsForTopOfDialog sectionsForBottomOfDialog Definitions for one or more new sections to display in the Export dialog; see "Adding custom sections to the Export or Publishing Manager dialog" on page 55 for details. hidePrintResolution When true, the options for sizing in the Image Sizing section are shown only in pixel units; all mention of print units such as inches, centimeters, and pixels-per-inch are hidden. additional publish service options If this is a publish service, there are a number of other options that you can specify; see "Publish service options" on page 41 .